llqgit/g-project/README.md

-# g-project
+# prototype-gin
-A web project based Gin framework with Golang.
+A web prototype project based Gin framework with Golang.